kaycix/humboldtnativeplants/collections/_gardens/cnps_demo.md

 garden_tag_name: "cnps_demo"

 subtext: "
-The North Coast CNPS demonstration garden is a small garden located inside the nursery and boasts an impressive list of Humboldt County natives.
-It contains Mixed Evergreen, Redwood Forest, Chaparral, Grassland and Riparian habitats.
-The garden is open weekly during volunteer and sale hours.<br/>This list is currently under construction.
-Check back soon for the full list!"
+This small native plant garden is located inside the nursery and showcases a wide array of Humboldt County and California native plants.
+The garden also functions as a living seed bank for the nursery.
+Visitors can view the garden during weekly volunteer and sale hours."

 type: "demo"